rhuan-deabreu/rhuan-deabreu/README.md

 - 👋 Guten Morgen/Tag/Natch, Ich bin @rhuan-deabreu
-- 👀 I’m interested in learning duh;
+- 👀 I’m interested in learning more and more;
 - 🌱 I’m currently learning analisys and system development;
-- 💞️ I’m looking to collaborate on idk...;
+- 💞️ I’m looking to collaborate on whatever you might need me...;
 - 📫 How to reach me?
-Here;
+Here and Linkedin;
-- 😄 Pronouns: don't need them, loser stuff;
+- 😄 Pronouns: he/him;
-- ⚡ Fun fact: there's nothing fun, life is meaningless.
+- ⚡ Fun fact: the longer the wait, longer the award.

 <!---
 rhuan-deabreu/rhuan-deabreu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.